 Because NPS is a real-time metric, you could look at it on a daily basis if you wanted—but its true power is revealed over

+It may be difficult to get high response rates for every NPS survey you send out.
+For the ones that do get a large number of respondents, keep those handy as benchmarks for what to improve upon when your next survey comes around.
 Once you have an understanding of how NPS changes over time, you can investigate what factors may have contributed to it—which is when the next point comes in handy.

 NPS is more than just a number: the real goldmine is the information you collect by asking follow-up questions as part of the survey, and even beyond that.

 It’s crucial that you always close the loop with customers to understand the context and the reasons behind their score.
 Using one-to-one interviews, follow-up sessions, etc. helps you zoom in on specific issues, understand what can and should be improved, and focus your efforts in a truly customer-centric direction.

 Knowing your NPS is a great starting point, but to truly improve it—and your likelihood of business growth—you need to deep-dive into why your customers scored you the way they did.
 Here are a few examples and stories to get you inspired:

 Like a lot of our customers, we use Hotjar to track NPS.
 We have been doing it for more than a year and learning as we go; in this article from 2018, we shared a few lessons about owning the metric, sending the NPS survey at the right time in the customer journey, segmenting the results, and closing the loop.